Last Updated on December 18, 2021

 Little Women (2018) is available to stream.

-While some Alcott fans wonder if we need another adaptation of her novel, this year marks a new interpretation of the classic by Director Greta Gerwig, and by all accounts “Little Women” (2019) is fabulous.
+While some Alcott fans wonder if we need another adaptation of her novel, 2019 marked a new interpretation of the classic by Director Greta Gerwig that many found to be fabulous.

 Gerwig’s film is based on the classic novel and other writings by Louisa May Alcott.
 In her take, the beloved story of the March sisters – four young women each determined to live life on her own terms – is both timeless and timely.

-Starring Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Timothée Chalamet, Laura Dern, and Meryl Streep, “Little Women” (2019) is in theaters on Christmas Day.
+Starring Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, Timothée Chalamet, Laura Dern, and Meryl Streep.

 If you’d like to read the classic again and learn more about Louisa May Alcott and how it has been adapted, you may want a copy of The Annotated Little Women: Since its publication in 1868–69, Little Women, perhaps America’s most beloved children’s classic, has been handed down from mother to daughter for generations.
 This lavish, four-color edition features over 220 curated illustrations, including stills from the films, stunning art by Norman Rockwell, and iconic illustrations by children’s-book illustrators Alice Barber Stevens, Frank T. Merrill, and Jessie Wilcox Smith.

 Renowned Alcott scholar John Matteson brings his expertise to the book, to the March family it creates, and to the Alcott family who inspired it all.
 Through numerous photographs taken in the Alcott family home expressly for this edition―elder daughter Anna’s wedding dress, the Alcott sisters’ theater costumes, sister May’s art, and Abba Alcott’s recipe book―readers discover the extraordinary links between the real and the fictional family.